top of page

 Housing:

-Heartstream and the Dodds’ own a total of four houses situated at the end of a quiet cul de sac.
-You will stay in a room in one of these houses.
+Heartstream's program house is located in a quiet residential neighborhood.
 Each single will have his/her own room (except during member care training programs when two singles may be asked to share a room with twin beds).
 Linens and towels are provided.

 Dining: